numq/reduce-and-conquer/README.md

 > [!NOTE]
 > It's not a side effect because reduce is a pure function that returns the same result for the same arguments.

-A class or object that describes the **"Fire-and-forget"** event caused by executing a command and reducing the view's state.<br>
+A class or object that describes the **"Fire and forget"** event caused by the execution of a command and the reduction of the presentation state.<br>
 May contain a payload.

 ### Feature